ArtiPedia/blog-v3/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 {% endhighlight %}

-Here is my [_config.yml](https://raw.githubusercontent.com/sharu725/emerald/gh-pages/_config.yml){:rel='nofollow'} file for reference.
 You will not be able to see the XML file created for sitemap inside your directory.

 {% include adsense-inside-post.html %}